ward/run/_posts/2016-01-16-beckton-parkrun.md

 tags: report
 ---

-I was in London to visit a friend of the girlfriend who wanted to do a race while there.
-She had first set her eyes on the [Battersea Park 5k & 10k][battersea], but waited too long with signing up.
+I was in London to visit a friend of the girlfriend.
+The girlfriend wanted to do a race while there and had first set her eyes on the [Battersea Park 5k & 10k][battersea].
+However, she waited too long with signing up.
 It was sold out and no Battersea for her.
-I did not intend on racing it anyway, for reasons described in the training section below.
+I did not intend on racing it anyway, so no harm done for me.

 Eager to run any race, she decided on a [parkrun][parkrun], more specifically the [Beckton parkrun][beckton].
 As the concept does not exist in Belgium, I